wolfwood/tryadactyl/README.md

 # What Is Try-A-Dactyl?
-The goal of this project is to be a flexible API for generating ortholinear-ish (column-staggered) keyboards, and particularly split, concave keyboards often called dactyls.
+The goal of this project is to be a flexible API for generating ortholinear-ish (column-staggered) keyboards, and particularly split, concave keyboards often called [Dactyls](https://github.com/adereth/dactyl-keyboard).
 You can start with my preferred keyboard and modify it to your needs, or use the API to build your own 'from scratch' without the pain of re-writing the details you don't care about.

 ![skeleton-edition style preview](images/skeleton-preview.png)